 There are other breakdowns that I would like to briefly touch on.

-- Otome is exclusively female heroine/MC and male love interests.
+- Otome is exclusively female heroine/MC and mostly male love interests.

-- Bishoujo/Galge is exclusively male hero/MC and female love interests.
+- Bishoujo/Harem is exclusively male hero/MC and female love interests.

-- Girl’s Love/Yuri is exclusively female heroine/MC and female love interests.
+- Girl’s Love is exclusively female heroine/MC and female love interests.

-- Boy’s Love/Yaoi is exclusively male hero/MC and male love interests.
+- Boy’s Love is exclusively male hero/MC and male love interests.

 I don’t consider a game where you can play as any gender and/or date any gender to be an otome game either.
-Any game that mixes any one of those either by letting the player choose their gender or letting the player read different pre-matched couples, I consider a LGBTQ+/general romance sim.
+Any game that mixes any one of those either by letting the player choose their gender or letting the player read different pre-matched couples, I consider a LGBTQ+/(general) romance sim.
+Update: The term amare has been recently adopted to be the word associated with games with these types of options and varied love interest.